Ryo-N7/Ryo-N7.github.io/_posts/2017-09-18-global-peace-index.md

     ## $ year    <fctr> 2008, 2008, 2008, 2008, 2008, 2008, 2008, 2008, 2008,...
     ## $ rank    <dbl> 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 13, 13, 14, 15, 16,...

 In regards to actually detecting and replacing duplicate values in a single automated function I wasn't very successful.
-However to detect duplicates for each year, I can do this:
+However, to detect duplicates for each year, I can do this:

 ``` r
 GPI_rank %>%